USER TERMS OF SYNLAB EESTI OÜ LABORATORY SERVICES

 7.2 After agreeing on the time of a Doctor’s Consultation, the Client may still change the time or cancel the consultation, but no later than 24 hours before the agreed time.
 The Client may also change the time of the Doctor’s Consultation in the Web Environment through his/her user account.
-The Client may also cancel a Doctor’s Consultation by informing the Service Provider thereof by calling the Service Provider’s phone number 17123 no later than within 14 days of paying for the service.
-If the Client cancels a Doctor’s Consultation, the amount paid by the Client for the Doctor’s Consultation shall be refunded without delay, but no later than within 14 days of notifying the Service Provider.
+The Client may also cancel a Doctor’s Consultation by informing the Service Provider thereof by calling the Service Provider’s phone number 17123 no later than within 14 days of paying for the service but not later than 24 hours before the agreed service delivery time.
+If the Client cancels the service timely, the amount paid by the Client for the Doctor’s Consultation shall be refunded without delay, but no later than within 14 days of notifying the Service Provider.

 7.3 If the Client does not arrive for the Doctor’s Consultation by the agreed time and has not changed the agreed time pursuant to clause 7.2 of the User Terms, the service shall not be provided to the Client and the amount paid for the service shall not be refunded.